coskyler/Chang-e/README.md

 # Chang’e

 **Chang’e** is a full-stack **paper trading web app** that lets users simulate investing with **real-time stock data** and **AI-driven financial analysis**.

-It integrates **AlphaVantage** for live market data and **Gemini Flash (with grounding)** to retrieve and summarize recent, credible financial news relevant to each portfolio.
+It integrates **AlphaVantage** for live market data and **Gemini Flash (with grounding)** to retrieve, summarize, and cite recent, credible financial news relevant to each portfolio.

 Authentication is handled by **Clerk**, and the entire system is containerized and reverse-proxied for production deployment.

 ---